North Sumatra: Population

-North Sumatra recorded a population of 12,985,075 in the 2010 national census, making the 4th most populous province in Indonesia, with a sex ratio of 99.59 men per 100 women.
-The 2015 Intermediate census gave a total of 13,923,262, while the 2020 census gave a total of 14,799,361, and the official estimate for mid 2021 is 15,115,206.
+North Sumatra recorded a population of 12,985,075 in the 2010 national census, making it the 4th most populous province in Indonesia, with a sex ratio of 99.59 men per 100 women.
+The 2015 Intermediate census gave a total of 13,923,262, while the 2020 census gave a total of 14,799,361, and the official estimate for mid-2024 was 15,588,525 The mid-2024 total comprised 7,823,399 males and 7,765,126 females, giving a sex ratio of 100.75 men per 100 women.

+Migration

+It was reported in January 2024 that a group of 140 Rohingya people, consisting mostly of women and children had landed in Indonesia and been directed by the military to the North Sumatra region.
+This has been one of several groups that have arrived in the area over the preceding months.

 Ethnic groups

 North Sumatra is a multi-ethnic province.
 The Malay people are regarded as the majority people of the east coast of the province, while the west coast of the province is mainly inhabited by the Batak (Pakpak, Angkola and Mandailing groups).
 The central region around Lake Toba to the northern Karo highland is predominantly inhabited by other Batak groups (Toba, Simalungun and Karo).
 The Nias people are indigenous to Nias Island and its surrounding islets.
-With the opening of tobacco plantations in East Sumatra during the colonial era, the colonial government employed many contract labourers for plantations, they were mainly Chinese, Javanese and Indian migrants, who were majority does not returned after end contract and decided to stay in North Sumatera.
-The rapid urbanisation in the province also attract neighbouring people from Aceh, Riau and West Sumatera, which is the Aceh and Minangkabau people presents.
+With the opening of tobacco plantations in East Sumatra during the colonial era, the colonial government employed many contract labourers for plantations, they were mainly Chinese, Javanese and Indian migrants, who were majority does not returned after end contract and decided to stay in North Sumatra.
+The rapid urbanisation in the province also attract neighbouring people from Aceh, Riau and West Sumatra, which is the Aceh and Minangkabau people presents.